The Nobel Prize in Chemistry 2024: They cracked the code for proteins’ amazing structures

 Demis Hassabis, Google DeepMind, London, UK and

-John M. Jumper, Google DeepMind, London, UK
+John Jumper, Google DeepMind, London, UK

 “for protein structure prediction”.